 It’s that time of year, when many of us in the Northern Hemisphere brace for natural disasters.
 From Lancashire, England to Brattsjö, Sweden, to the California-Oregon border in the U.S., wildfires are creating havoc.
 And a year after the U.S. suffered three severe hurricanes, one which hit England as an extratropical cyclone, the tension is palpable.

 When disasters hit the news, many IT professionals are prompted to reevaluate their preparations.
-In a previous series of disaster recovery planning blogs, we covered the essentials of disaster planning, but many organizations are still trying to determine how to protect against a widespread catastrophic event that outstrips any single-site DR solution.
+We covered the essentials of planning for data center disaster recovery in previous blogs, but many organizations are still trying to determine how to protect against a widespread catastrophic event that outstrips any single-site DR solution.

 After all, the best RAID system cannot withstand flood waters, power surges, or explosions, so getting data and applications off site, preferably in a location geographically isolated from the primary data center, ranges from desirable to absolutely critical.

 Many organizations have struggled to marshal the expertise and budget to develop, provision, configure, test, and maintain a comprehensive, off-site disaster recovery facility, to be used only in crisis scenarios.
 This is where DRaaS—disaster recovery-as-a-service—comes in.

 DRaaS is another important development in the democratization of IT.
 Capabilities once available only to well funded, enterprise-scale organizations can now be accessed by businesses of all sizes.
 According to Gartner research from late 2016, there are more than 250 DRaaS providers and over 50,000 active production instances.
 DRaaS may even overtake traditional disaster recovery services this year.

 The main attraction of DRaaS is that it replicates all data and applications to serve as a secondary infrastructure, which users can access remotely if the primary environment goes down.
 Most DRaaS solutions exist in the cloud.